 We understand that filing a personal injury claim in Denver may seem daunting when you aren’t familiar with the legal system, which is why we’re here to answer any questions you may have to hopefully ease your concerns so you feel more comfortable in your pursuit for compensation.

 We’ve gone ahead and answered some of the most frequently asked questions below, but if you have any other questions related to your case in particular, feel free to schedule a no-obligation consultation with one of the attorneys at our firm.

-Should I discuss a settlement offer with my insurance company?
+Should I discuss a personal injury settlement offer with my insurance company?

 You always have the right to speak to your insurance company about a settlement.
 Although it may be wise to report the accident to your insurance so they’re aware of your injuries, you’re not required to accept any settlement they offer you.
 It’s likely that your insurance will offer you much lower than the full amount you deserve for your injuries because the adjuster may not account for all of your damages.

-How long do I have to file a claim for compensation?
+How long do I have to file an injury claim for compensation in Denver?

 The state of Colorado has a statute of limitations in place of two years for all personal injury claims.
 This means you’ll have two years from the date the accident occurred to hire an attorney, gather evidence, and file a lawsuit for compensation.
 If you don’t file within this time frame, the court won’t hear your case and you won’t receive any compensation for your damages.

-Is there a maximum amount I can receive for my injuries?
+Is there a maximum amount I can recover for my personal injury?